Russia opens way to missile deliveries to Iran, starts oil-for-goods swap

-The moves come after world powers, including Russia, reached an interim deal with Iran this month on curbing its nuclear program.
+The moves come after world powers, including Russia, reached an interim deal with Iran this month on curbing its nuclear programme.

 A senior government official said separately that Russia has started supplying grain, equipment and construction materials to Iran in exchange for crude oil under a barter deal.